Nmorales52/recipeonline/README.md

 # recipeonline
-I built a simple recipe website using basic HTML and CSS functions and properties.
+I built a simple, sleek style, recipe website using basic HTML and CSS functions and properties.
 The project was fairly easy to build, but also refreshins the fundamentals web development.